Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 10. Performance report

-The PodHeitor Nutanix AHV Backup Plugin has been validated through a structured lab testing programme on Nutanix Community Edition 6.8.1 (single-node, nested on Proxmox VE 8) and through unit and integration tests on Oracle Linux 9 with Bacula Community Edition 15.0.3.
-All phase gates from F0 through F8.4 have been passed at the source-complete level, with live E2E verification gated on operator access to the Director host.
+The PodHeitor Nutanix AHV Backup Plugin was validated through a structured lab test programme on Nutanix Community Edition 6.8.1 (single node, nested on Proxmox VE 8) and through unit and integration tests on Oracle Linux 9 with PodHeitor Backup Edition 15.0.3.

 | Metric | Observed / Expected | Conditions |